Understanding Sensory Processing: Its Role in Picky Eating and Feeding Behaviors

 Have Questions?

 If you have any questions about your child's specific sensory needs related to food, we’re here to help!
-Visit our contact page to send us a message or to schedule a free 30-minute virtual consultation.
+Visit our contact page to send us a message or to schedule a virtual consultation.
 We look forward to supporting you and your child on their feeding journey!

 Next